A Thouless-Like Effect in the Dyson Hierarchical Model with Continuous Symmetry

 then the spontaneous magnetization is equal to zero for all temperatures $T>0$.
 On the other hand, if

 then the spontaneous magnetization is positive at sufficiently low temperatures $T>0$.
 In the borderline model, when

 Dyson proved that the spontaneous magnetization $M(T)$ has a jump at the critical temperature $T_c$.
-The existence of the jump for the 1D Ising model with long-range interaction was first predicted by Thouless (see [Tho], and also the work [AYH] of Anderson, Yuval, and Hamann and references therein) for the translationally invariant Ising model with the interaction
+The existence of the jump for the 1D Ising model with long-range interaction was first predicted by Thouless (see \cite{Tho}, and also the works \cite{YA} of Anderson, Yuval and \cite{Ham} of Hamann and references therein) for the translationally invariant Ising model with the interaction

-This phenomenon (the jump of $M(T)$ at $T=T_c$) is called the Thouless effect.
-A rigorous proof of the existence of the Thouless effect in the Ising model with the inverse square interaction (1.7) was given by Aizenman, J. Chayes, L. Chayes, and Newman [ACCN].
-Simon proved in [Sim] the absence of continuous symmetry breaking in the one-dimensional $r$-component model with the interaction (1.7), in the case when $r\ge 2$.
+This phenomenon (the jump of $M(T)$ at $T=T_c$) is called the {\it Thouless effect}.
+The existence of a phase transition in the ferromagnetic one-dimensional Ising model with $1/(j-k)^2$ interaction energy was proved by Fr\"ohlich and Spencer in \cite{FS}.
+A rigorous proof of the existence of the Thouless effect in the Ising model with the inverse square interaction (\ref{1.7}) was given by Aizenman, J.~Chayes, L.~Chayes, and Newman \cite{ACCN}.
+Simon proved in \cite{Sim} the absence of continuous symmetry breaking in the one-dimensional $r$-component Heisenberg model with the interaction (\ref{1.7}), in the case when $r\ge 2$.